Farthing (British coin)

-The farthing coin was legal tender during the reigns of eleven British monarchs: George I, George II, and George III, George IV, William IV, and Victoria, Edward VII and George V, Edward VIII, George VI, and Elizabeth II.
-In Britain and Northern Ireland the farthing coin ceased to be legal tender on 1 January 1961; however, the farthing remaind legal tender in the Falkland Islands, the Falkland Islands Dependencies, and the British Antarctic Territory until 31 October 1970.

-In two-and-a-half centuries in circulation as British currency, the reverse face of the farthing coin was minted in two designs: (i) from the 18th century until 1936, the farthing featured the figure of Britannia; and (ii) from 1937, the farthing featured the image of a wren.
-Like all British coins, the obverse face of the farthing coin bore the portrait of the incumbent monarch.
+The farthing's reverse bore an image of Britannia until 1937, when a wren was introduced.
+As with all British coins, the obverse bore the image of the reigning monarch.
+The farthing ceased to be legal tender in the United Kingdom on 1 January 1961.

 History

 A British copper farthing succeeded the English farthing after England and Scotland were united into the Kingdom of Great Britain in 1707, although not immediately.
 Under Queen Anne, a small number of pattern farthings were struck, but none for circulation, as so many English farthings from previous reigns were still available.
 Some British copper farthings were struck in the reigns of George I and George II.
 By the accession of George III, in 1760, many counterfeits were in circulation, and the Royal Mint stopped minting copper coins in 1775.
 The next farthings were the first struck by steam power, in 1799 by Matthew Boulton at his Soho Mint, under licence.
 Boulton coined more in 1806, and the Royal Mint resumed production in 1821.
 The farthing was struck regularly under George IV and William IV, by then with a design very like a smaller version of the penny.